Language: EN

 Console.WriteLine("Program finished.");

-This do-while loop prompts the user to enter “y” or “n” to confirm if they want to continue.
-The block of code is executed at least once and then repeats as long as the user does not enter a valid response.
+This do-while loop asks the user to enter “y” or “n” to confirm if they want to continue.
+The block of code is executed at least once and then repeated while the user does not enter a valid response.

 These examples are intended to show how to use the While loop.
-It doesn’t mean it’s the best way to solve the problem they address
+It does not mean that it is the best way to solve the problems they address